-On April 20, 2010, Moore Wallace North America, Inc. doing business as TOPS filed a complaint against FC Organizational Products, LLC (formerly Franklin Covey Products, LLC) in the Circuit Court of Cook County, Illinois, for breach of contract.
-The complaint also named us as a defendant and alleged that we should be liable for FC Organizational Products' debts under the doctrine of alter ego or fraudulent transfer.
-We are still in the early stages of this litigation and any potential liability is not currently estimable.
-We believe that we have meritorious defenses against this action, and we will continue to vigorously defend it.
+On April 20, 2010, Moore Wallace North America, Inc. doing business as TOPS filed a complaint against FC Organizational Products, LLC (FCOP) in the Circuit Court of Cook County, Illinois, for breach of contract.
+The complaint also named us as a defendant and alleged that we should be liable for FCOP's debts under the doctrine of alter ego or fraudulent transfer.
+On December 23, 2011, Moore Wallace North America, Inc., FCOP, and the Company entered into a settlement agreement and mutual release.
+Under the terms of this agreement, FCOP paid Moore Wallace North America, Inc. a specified sum to settle the complaint and reimbursed us for legal fees incurred in defense of the allegations.

 The Company is also the subject of certain other legal actions, which we consider routine to our business activities.
-At August 31, 2011, we believe that, after consultation with legal counsel, any potential liability to the Company under these other actions will not materially affect our financial position, liquidity, or results of operations.
+At August 31, 2012, we believe that, after consultation with legal counsel, any potential liability to the Company under these other actions will not materially affect our financial position, liquidity, or results of operations.

 ITEM 4.
-RESERVED
+MINE SAFETY DISCLOSURES